 My Dad worked for car dealers while I was growing up in Statesboro, Georgia.
 He began at a Toyota dealership, then transferred to another marquee, Chevrolet.
 Subsequent moves to the local Ford and Dodge dealers whet my appetite for automobiles.
 Dad would often leave with the family car in the morning and show up for supper with another ride that was a “steal of a deal” or, in other words, the used car manager knew nobody else would buy it.

-Of course, I think Mr. Bob enjoyed sticking it to Dad knowing that the soft acoustic guitar and those sweet harmonies floating in through the screened-in windows were keeping the owner of Edgewood’s biggest fleet of used (and neglected) automobiles from enjoying a good night’s sleep.
+Mr. Bob Worthington, our other neighbor, took the eyesores in stride.
+He just invited Father Lucree and some of the (From The Land of Black Socks and Sandals) Catholic Brigade in Edgewood Acres for a keg party and 27 successive renditions of “Michael Row the Boat Ashore” on Saturday night after Mass.
+Of course, I think Mr. Bob enjoyed sticking it to Dad knowing that the soft acoustic guitar and those out-of-tune harmonies floating in through the screened-in windows were keeping the owner of Edgewood’s biggest fleet of used automobiles from enjoying a good night’s sleep.
 After all, my Baptist preacher Dad had to be ready to throw some brimstone in the fire on Sunday morning.
 And, after a bad night’s sleep, he had no problem throwing more wood on that smoldering pile.

 Here’s a commercial for the ’67 Cougar…Motor Trend’s Car of the Year.
 It’s got the big cat (a cougar, I guess) that growls.
 I always liked those ads.

 And for those of you who bothered to read this far, here’s a commercial for a Mercury Cougar with Farrah Fawcett Majors:

 John Conley, Linda Conley, Mark Conley, and Bob Conley at The Beaver House in Statesboro, Georgia